 As evidenced by the popularity of the Knitting & Gin pin, knitters like their adult beverages.
 Massachusetts resident John Martin took the idea a step further with his new book, Wool and Wine (affiliate link).
 John, who developed an appreciation of yarn and knitting from his wife, Melissa, came up with the idea for a book about yarn and wine during a project management course.
 Though he didn’t actually have to publish the book to pass the class, he decided to go forward with the project anyway.

-In his self-published book, John expertly weaves the stories behind a dozen indie dyers and yarn companies, including Indie Untangled regulars Eden Cottage Yarns, The Woolen Rabbit and Cedar Hill Farm Company, together with those of their vineyard “pairings,” such as the Rhinebeck favorite Hetta Glögg.
+In his self-published book, John expertly weaves the stories behind a dozen indie dyers and yarn companies, including Indie Untangled regulars Eden Cottage Yarns and The Woolen Rabbit together with those of their vineyard “pairings,” such as the Rhinebeck favorite Hetta Glögg.
 There are also suggested patterns for the yarns, with samples knit by Melissa and photographed out in nature (the patterns themselves are not included in the book, but you can purchase them on Ravelry).

 John explained how he came up with the pairings in our interview: